In some cases, a Pathmind experiment may finish sooner than expected. Early stopping can occur for several reasons.

 Models may need to be adjusted to train within these limits in rare situations.

 Initial Learning Check

 Training will automatically terminate if no learning has taken place by the 50 iteration mark.
 Trying a different reward function may fix the issue in some cases.
-Other instances may require testing observations, reward variables, etc. in AnyLogic.
+Other instances may require testing different observations and metrics.

 After 250 iterations, Pathmind will begin checking how much the mean reward changes over each iteration.
-If the mean reward does not change by more than 1% over 75 consecutive iterations, Pathmind will end the training early and generate a policy.
-No substantial changes over that number of iterations is evidence that the best possible result has already been reached given your reward function.
+If the mean reward does not change by more than 1% over 75 consecutive iterations, Pathmind will end training early and generate a policy.
+No substantial changes over that number of iterations is evidence that the best possible outcome has already been achieved given your reward function.
 Early stopping in this situation produces a policy while eliminating unnecessary training time.